-FDA approves first treatment specifically for advanced cutaneous squamous cell carcinoma.
+FDA approves first drug for advanced cutaneous squamous cell carcinoma

 The U.S. Food and Drug Administration has approved Libtayo (cemiplimab-rwlc) injection for intravenous use for the treatment of patients with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not fit for curative surgery or curative radiation.